rubenk/pdns/docs/appendices/types.rst

 The fields are: order, preference, flags, service, regex, replacement.
 Note that the replacement is not enclosed in quotes, and should not be.
 The replacement may be omitted, in which case it is empty.
-See also `RFC 2916 <http://tools.ietf.org/html/rfc2916>`__ for how to use NAPTR for ENUM (E.164) purposes.
+See also :rfc:`2916` for how to use NAPTR for ENUM (E.164) purposes.

 .. _types-ns: